 - buffers;

 - personnel lifts;

 - ladders;

 - carts;

 - mop buckets and presses;

 - dust mops;

 - wet mops;

 - push brooms and corn brooms;

 - vacuum cleaners;

 - carpet extractors, etc.

-- entrance, lobbies, and corridors;

-- classrooms and laboratories;

-- offices, lounges, and conference rooms;

-- restrooms, locker rooms, showers and dressing areas;

-- cafeterias and lunch areas; and

-- gymnasiums and multipurpose rooms, etc.

 Products

 Selection and listing of school district prescribed cleaners.
 The list should be inclusive of all cleaners, as well as a brief description on use (e.g., spray cleaner; shower foam, etc.) and methodology (e.g., daily, on most hard surface; per manufacturer's instructions, etc.).
 The following are examples that could be included in the custodial program: